-On December 12, 1986, police raided the butcher shop owned by Waters resident Laurie Moore and seized a chicken roasting spit.
-On March 2, 1987, Laurie Moore was charged with second degree murder in what Otsego County authorities said was a drug deal gone sour.
+On December 12, 1986, police raided the butcher shop owned by 33-year-old Laurie Moore and seized a chicken roasting spit.

 On December 17, 1986, Tobias’s body was exhumed and re-examined.
 A state pathologist said wounds on Tobias were consistent with being struck with the spit, although no blood was found on the spit.

-Laurie Moore went on trial in November 1987.
+Laurie Moore went to trial in Otsego County Circuit Court in November 1987.
 The case against him was circumstantial—no physical evidence tied him to Tobias’s death.
 Don and Becky Nelson testified that Tobias came to their home about 8 p.m. on December 5, 1986 and they gave him $200 to purchase cocaine.
-They said Tobias told them he planned to meet Laurie Moore at the butcher shop and that he would contact them later that night.
+They said Tobias told them he planned to meet Laurie Moore at the butcher shop to get the cocaine and that he would contact them later that night.

 The following day, Becky Nelson saw Laurie Moore at the butcher shop and asked if he had seen Tobias.
 She testified that Moore told her that he had met Tobias around midnight, but no drugs had come through.

 The defense called a board-certified forensic pathologist who testified that the spit was not the weapon that killed Tobias because there was no evidence of skull fractures, skin lacerations or swelling due to brain injury.
-He said that the hemorrhaging could have been the result of the freezing and thawing of the body.
+He said that the cause of Tobias’s death was unclear—he might have died of hypothermia or exposure—and that the hemorrhaging could have been the result of the freezing and thawing of the body.
 He also said that cocaine played a significant role in Tobias’s death.

 In June 1987, Parmentier expanded her story, telling an investigator for the Otsego District Attorney’s office that two other men also were involved—Mark Canter and Moore’s brother, Walter Moore